pivotal/cloud-cache-examples/session-state/README.md

 ### 4. Build and Run the application!

-To build and run the application **locally**, execute the command `./gradlew bootRun` The web application will be accessible at [http://localhost:8080](http://localhost:8080) by default.
+To build and run the application **locally**, execute the command `./gradlew bootRun`

+**Note:** If you do not have a local GemFire/Cloud Cache instance running, you will see an exception logged of the form:
+`Could not connect to: localhost:40404`.
+The application is still running normally using the internal cache implementation.

+The web application will be
+accessible at [http://localhost:8080](http://localhost:8080) by default.
 The "Enter your note:" form can be used to enter notes.
 The “DESTROY SESSION” button can be used to clear the session data and delete the notes.

 ![screenshot front end application running](frontEndScreenShot.png)

-To run the application ***on the Pivotal Platform with Cloud Cache**, first make sure you’ve [created a service instance](https://docs.pivotal.io/cloud-cache-dev/get-started#test-pas) that you can bind your application to.
+To run the application **on the Pivotal Platform with Cloud Cache**, first make sure you’ve [created a service instance](https://docs.pivotal.io/cloud-cache-dev/get-started#test-pas) that you can bind your application to.
 Then in the `manifest.yml`, replace the `<SERVICE-INSTANCE-NAME>` with the name of your service instance.